Intro

 - Monitoring activities

-Each component includes principles—17 principles in all—with supporting “points of focus” to help with designing, implementing, conducting, monitoring, and assessing internal control processes.
+Each component includes principles—17 principles in all—with supporting “points of focus” to help design, implement, conduct, monitor, and assess internal control processes.

 COSO has also published other documents to improve internal control management: